|A cucumber and sweet Vidalia onion salad, dressed with a vinegar and sour cream dill dressing.|

 There are lots of different ways to make a cucumber salad of course, but I share a love for this very simple version with many Southerners, varying among us usually only by the division of ratios between the ingredients.
 One of our faithful readers, Sara, offered her mother's vinegar recipe so I used that as the backbone for my sour cream dressing and it was perfect for me.
 To make the vinegar version, I simply increase the white vinegar and sugar to 2/3 cup each, omit the sour cream and I like to use celery seed for that one in place of the dill, though either is good.

 As always, there are a number of multiple variations out there for the sour cream version, of course.
 Some folks, like me, like to add dill.
 Others like caraway or even celery seed, both of which are excellent add-ins.
 Some like the cucumbers very thinly sliced, others, like me, prefer this version with more chunky slices.
-Some use yellow onions while I find them too strong, and much prefer our beloved sweet Vidalias, and others prefer salad dressing or mayonnaise over sour cream, or some blend of them.
+Some use yellow onions while I find them too strong, and much prefer our beloved sweet Vidalias, and others prefer salad dressing (like Miracle Whip) or mayonnaise over sour cream, or some blend of them.

 One thing is for certain.
 Though you can get away with it on the basic vinegar salad, many cucumber salads are just going to taste flat and bland if you try to make them and consume them immediately.
 They really need a little time to meld and allow the flavors to soak in and marry well, and that is especially true with this sour cream version.

 With all that water content, you aren't going to avoid the cucumbers creating a little water in the sour cream dressing as they rest, but the salting process does tend to help draw out at least some of the liquid and also flavors the cucumber nicely.
 Don't be fearful - much of the salt will drip away, although you can also use your salad spinner to help the process before adding the dressing.
 If you do omit the salting process, you'll want to add in some salt with your dressing.